guobao2333/MT-syntax-highlight/README.md

     Copyright (c) 2024-2025 shiguobaona

     Licensed under the Apache License, Version 2.0 (the "License");
-    you may not use this file except in compliance with the License.
+    you may not use all mtsx file except in compliance with the License.
     You may obtain a copy of the License at

        http://www.apache.org/licenses/LICENSE-2.0